malhotra5/Communication-for-the-deaf/README.md

     --output_labels=logs/trained_labels.txt \
     --image_dir=./dataset
 ## Running the algorithm
 You can run the following commands both at the terminal.
+I have provided the trained the trained graph and other prerequisites to run the following program.
+If you want to retrain the model, delete the folder *'logs'*.
+Then run the command above to train.
+All the commands below will only run if the prerequisites above have been satisfied.
 To classify images of sign language, run the following command -

     python3 classify.py path/to/image.jpg
 To use the webcam to classify images in a live video feed, run the following command.
 P.S - This program can also run using the Python IDE

     Python classify_webcam.py
 ## How it works
+The program uses the grayscaled images in the folder *'dataset'* to train the neural network.
+It makes an array of the pixel vaules in the image.
+Then, it performs distortions over the images for variations and better training results.